Are you trying to escape the cold weather of your winter?

 With the option of visiting these imperial cities in the winter months, you can explore the medinas in comfort, wandering the narrow passage ways, and buying souvenirs and items at the traditional souks without the pressing crowds.

 Most Moroccans don’t celebrate Christmas, though you may see Santa Clauses and fake snow in some store windows in the cities.
 There are New Year’s celebrations in the larger cities, and you may have the option of having a fancy dinner at your riad.
 Check out our post on holidays in Morocco for more information.

 Though you will most likely get lots of sun during the winter months of Morocco, the temperatures will be cool.
 Be sure to bring lots of layers so you can stay warm!
+As you travel around the country, you’ll experience a variety of climates.
+It’s best to be prepared with different layers in order to acclimate to each setting.
 Check out our packing list for more help knowing what to bring!